jcpaik/sofa-manuscript/vault/a. SofaDesigner/Progress.md

 What should be the focus of this paper?
 - (Hopefully) publish this at SoCG
+	- Needs to be under 15 pages.
+	- What is the focus of SoCG?
+They seem to require only 'interesting' proofs.
 - Open up an API that subsequent papers can access and handle without much difficulty